fdschneider/jekyll-lablog/README.md

 ##### any other webserver

-If you want to keep it truly private, the only solution will be a webserver.
+If you want to keep it truly private, the only solution will be hosting your jekyll blog on a webserver.

 ## Features to come: